Creating a nursery in your bedroom is a lot easier than you might think! It’s a great way to save space and navigate begin a new mom to a tiny baby.

 - Diaper rash cream or vaseline.

-These are just the basics, and will definitely change as baby grows and you become more comfortable, but these were always helpful to have on hand for me.
-It also was much better than trying to find it in the dark.
+These are just the basics, and will definitely change as baby grows and you become more comfortable.
+But they were always helpful to have on hand for me.

 In addition to having things on hand for baby, make a station for MOM!
-I used my night stand and kept a few things to make night (or day!) feedings a bit easier.
+I used my nightstand and kept a few things to make feedings a bit easier.

 What to stock in your bedroom nursery for mom: